* Zuma to respond by Wednesday

-Magashule said he had met Zuma personally to pass on the decision.
+Magashule said he had met Zuma personally to pass on the order.
 "We haven't given him any deadline to respond," he said.
-"The organization expects him to go."
+"The organisation expects him to go."

 Zuma had asked the party to give him a notice period of three to six months but that had been rejected, Magashule said.
 "Timelines?
 No. The NEC believes that this is an urgent matter so it should be treated with urgency," he said.